-First on the list is a timepiece that was not only named after him but which James also personally helped design along with watchmakers at Audemars Piguet.
+The first watch on our list of Lebron James collection was not only named after him but James also personally helped design along with watchmakers at Audemars Piguet.

 The Audemars Piguet Royal Oak Offshore Chronograph Lebron James is predominantly light gray with a mix of rose gold for the accents such as the 18-karat case, Arabic numerals, and hands.